alphagov/govuk-rfcs/rfc-178-update-asset-lifecycle-via-publishing-api.md

 Again, we MAY include the Asset Manager IDs for each image, and we MUST provide deletion and replacement state.
 Deleted and replaced images MUST be filtered out of the data sent to content store.

 Publishing API already places a message on a RabbitMQ exchange each time an edition is published.
 We MUST add another topic for updates to draft editions so that Asset Manager can make additional updates to access limiting and access bypass states for draft documents.
-This may also be useful in the future to provide draft stack capability for Search API.
+This may also be useful in the future to provide draft stack capability for Search API (see [related tech debt card](https://trello.com/c/5nN8vKG7/600-create-draft-search-index-to-enable-draft-search-preview)).

 Unpublishings look like this: